‘Embarrassing and Disappointing’: Stanford Goes All-In On COVID Contrarians

 This past February, a top official with the World Health Organization cautioned that COVID was still a pandemic.

-Prasad built a large social media audience identifying as a liberal while cozying up to conspiratorial elements of the far-Right, peddling misleading claims related to COVID, and has cross-published with the Brownstone.
-Like Bhattacharya, Prasad has vastly overstated the risk of vaccines to young people and understated the risks of the virus.
-He has suggested that more research is needed to show COVID booster shots actually lower the risk of hospitalization and death, and called medical professionals who want masking to continue “irrational.”
+Prasad built a large social media audience identifying as a liberal while cozying up to conspiratorial elements of the far-Right, peddling misleading claims related to COVID, and has cross-published with Brownstone.
+Like Bhattacharya, he has vastly overstated the risk of vaccines to young people and understated the risks of the virus.
+He has also suggested that more research is needed to show COVID booster shots actually lower the risk of hospitalization and death, and called medical professionals who want masking to continue “irrational.”

-Prasad has also come under fire for making extreme statements in opposition to public health efforts.
+Prasad has come under fire for making extreme statements in opposition to public health efforts.
 In an October 2021 blog post, he invoked Nazi Germany, suggesting that controlling the virus could lead to fascism.

-Joining Younes will be Dr. Scott Atlas, a neuroradiologist and Bhattacharya ally from the Hoover Institution, where he is also a senior fellow.
+Joining Younes and Berenson will be Dr. Scott Atlas, a neuroradiologist and Bhattacharya ally from the Hoover Institution, where he is also a senior fellow.
 Atlas famously helped organize the Great Barrington Declaration and is mentioned prominently in a 2022 report from the Democratic House Select Subcommittee on the Coronavirus Crisis for his role in selling the Trump administration on a laissez-faire pandemic response.
 Stanford formally and publicly distanced itself from Atlas in 2020.

-The final panel will focus on the origins of COVID, which has been a focus of the HSSCP as well as a recent report from the right-wing Heritage Foundation.
-The only panelist slated to speak is One Health News co-founder Laura Kahn, who is a proponent of the lab leak idea and opponent of so-called “gain of function” research.
+The first person slated to speak on the COVID origins panel Jekielek is now moderating was One Health News co-founder Laura Kahn, a proponent of the lab leak idea and opponent of so-called “gain of function” research.
 Unlike Bhattacharya, Kahn has offered full-throated support of mask and vaccine mandates, posts on her X account reveal.
 She also backed lockdowns in 2020.

-Closing remarks will be given by Stanford’s Dr. John Ioannidis, a respected and highly published physician-scientist prior to the pandemic who drew heavy criticism for his COVID commentary.
+Closing remarks for the summit will be given by Stanford’s Dr. John Ioannidis, a respected and highly published physician-scientist prior to the pandemic who drew heavy criticism for his COVID commentary.
 Ioannidis was a co-author of the flawed seroprevalence study with Bhattacharya and Bendavid.
 In March 2020, Ioannidis published an influential opinion piece for STAT News arguing against lockdowns and floated the idea that COVID could kill as few as 10,000 Americans.
 Today, the official death toll of the pandemic stands at 1.2 million in the U.S. alone.

 Public health experts and scientists expressed alarm at the prospect of the Stanford conference.
 Dr. Peter Hotez, chair of the Center for Vaccine Development at Texas Children's Hospital, took to X (formerly Twitter) to criticize the school for platforming “a full on anti-science agenda (and revisionist history).”
 Hotez called the event “tone deaf to how this kind of rhetoric contributed to the deaths of thousands of Americans during the pandemic by convincing them to shun vaccines or minimize Covid.”